buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 ## WARNINGS:

 * If the GCMS has not been used in a long time (e.g., a year), wait ~1 day prior to tuning.
 	* This wait provides time for the column to be purged of contaminants.

 ## Procedure:

 Follow procedure starting on Page 21 of the GCMS-QP2010 Operation Guide.
+Perform a leak check

 1. Open GCMS Real Time Analysis software
 1. On left hand side bar, click Tuning icon